What is it?

-The UCAS Tariff is the system for allocating points to qualifications used for entry to higher education.
-It allows students to use a range of different qualifications to help secure a place on an undergraduate course.
+The UCAS Tariff is a means of allocating points to compare post-16 qualifications used for entry to higher education.